phoddie/node-red-mcu/readme.md

 ### Runtime
 - [ ] Align runtime behavior and APIs with Node-RED as much as practical.
 This would benefit from assistance from developers familiar with Node-RED.
-- [X] Should messages sent between nodes should be sent asynchronously to avoid JavaScript stack overflows on long chains of nodes (what does Node-RED do here?)
+- [X] Messages sent between nodes sent asynchronously to avoid JavaScript stack overflows on long chains of nodes.
+This also appears to match full Node-RED's message queuing behavior.
 - [ ] Implement support to instantiate nodes from a [Mod](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/mods.md).
 This would allow updated flows to be installed on embedded devices in seconds.

 ### Nodes
 Possible future work on built-in nodes:

-- **Common nodes**.
-The Complete node appears to require Node-RED runtime behaviors beyond what this exploration now implements.
-It should be implemented sooner to ensure that the object design can support all the fundamental behaviors required.
 - **Function nodes**.
 Exec may not make sense.
 - **Network nodes**.
 The TCP nodes should be possible to implement using ECMA-419 in the same way MQTT has been implemented.
 WebSocket server is possible.
 - **Sequence nodes**.
 The Sort and Batch nodes should be possible to support.
 Like the Function nodes, they are quite sophisticated.